MyAllocator/myallocator-pms-php/README.md

 `response` is the response payload in the configured dataFormat.

 Requests may also return any of the exceptions defined in `src/MyAllocator/Exception/`.
 Be sure to wrap your API calls in try blocks.
+You may use the `getHttpStatus`, `getHttpBody`, and `getJsonBody` methods defined in `/Exception/MaException.php` within an exception block for information.

 ## Tests